-The league membership is widely distributed, with the FC Bayern München participating in its 57th Bundesliga Championship in a row, and RB Leipzig, which joined the Bundesliga for the first time in the 2016/17 season, in just its sixth season.
-In terms of revenue, FC Bayern München was once again top of the class in the 2020/21 season, accumulating €636 million and thereby exceeding the smallest club by revenue, Greuther Fürth, by a factor of 27.
+The league membership is widely distributed, with the FC Bayern München participating in its 58th Bundesliga Championship in a row, and RB Leipzig, which joined the Bundesliga for the first time in the 2016/17 season, in just its seventh season.
+In terms of revenue, FC Bayern München was once again top of the class in the 2021/22 season, accumulating €649 million and thereby exceeding the smallest club by revenue, VfL Bochum, by a factor of 10.
 Lastly, FCs' characteristics diverge in terms of their objectives and backgrounds.
-All of the mentioned differences should be kept in mind when interpreting the final results in the following chapter.
+All the mentioned differences should be kept in mind when interpreting the results in the following chapter.
 This allows for correctly putting the outcomes in perspective and reduces the risk of misinterpretation.

-3.5.3 COVID-19 Impact on FoMa-Scoring Model
+3.5.3 Reversing COVID-19 Impact on FoMa-Scoring Model

-The COVID-19 pandemic again heavily impacted Bundesliga's matchday operations during the 2021/22 campaign.
-After the DFL successfully implemented a hygiene concept in summer 2020, the campaign's games could be successfully operated between August 2021 and May 2022.
-However, a vast majority of games was still conducted as ghost games, with some notable exceptions at the beginning and at the end of the season.
-In short, COVID-19 and its fallout still had significant impact on the league.
-Aside from the impact on the Bundesliga matchday operations themselves, there was also still a significant impact on institutions closely associated with the Bundesliga, many of which are providing input data for the FoMa Q-Score data collection.
-As a consequence, the authors agreed to (i) adjust the weight of individual COVID-19-impacted KPIs and/or (ii) keep the data for KPIs from the previous FoMa Q-Score edition.
+The COVID-19 pandemic heavily impacted Bundesliga's matchday operations during the 2020/21 and 2021/22 campaigns.
+A vast majority of games were conducted as ghost games, with some notable exceptions at the beginning and at the end of the 2020/21 season.
+As a consequence, the authors decided to (i) adjust the weights of individual COVID-19-impacted KPIs and/or (ii) keep the data for certain KPIs from previous FoMa Q-Score editions for the studies 2021 and 2022.

-In detail, the weights of the KPIs in the Financial Performance (FP) sub-dimension Branding (B) were adjusted from "medium" to "low" for the KPI $B_1$ Brand attitude and $B_2$ Brand awareness.
-Those two KPIs and the KPI $B_3$ Brand index development were not updated and are still based on Tu braunschweig (2019).
-In addition, the weight for the KPIs MA5 Stadium utilization and MA6 Minimum match attendance was adjusted from "high/medium" to "low".
-In contrast, the weight of the KPI MA8 TV spectators was adjusted from "low" to "high" to acknowledge the fact that fans follow their teams from home rather than going into the stadium.
-However, as no data update per club was available yet as of July 2022, the underlying dataset for MA8 is still based on the 2020/21 season.
-All weight changes in KPIs are temporary to accommodate the specific COVID-19 situation and will be readjusted in the next FoMa Q-Score editions once the fallout of COVID-19 has settled.
+As clubs returned to normal operations with the 2022/23 season, and stadiums were reopened to fans at full capacity, such adjustments are no longer required for this year's study.
+Consequently, a methodological, Covid-19-driven impact on KPI weights has been reversed.
+In detail, the weights of certain KPIs in the Financial Performance (FP) sub-dimension Branding (B) were re-adjusted from "low" to "medium" for the KPI B1 Brand attitude, and from "low" to "high" for the KPI B4 Brand Score.
+In addition, the weight for the KPIs MA5 Stadium utilization and MA6 Minimum match attendance was adjusted from "low" to "high" and to "medium" respectively.
+In contrast, the weight of the KPI MA8 TV spectators was reversed from "high" to "medium" to acknowledge the fact that fans could again follow their teams in the stadium.
+However, as no data update per club was available yet as of July 2023, the underlying dataset for MA8 is still based on the 2020/21 season.
+The same is true for KPIs B2 Brand Awareness, B3 Brand Index Development, and G1 Corporate Governance Quality.
+For these KPIs the values from last year's study have been re-used.